 - Irritability and colic: In a study about first-generation antihistamines, researchers found that about 10% of mothers who had a drug with antihistamine reported colic and irritability in their babies.
 The precise dosage of antihistamine is unknown, and so is the duration of the side effect.
 However, none of the side effects required medical attention, and the baby stayed healthy.

 - Drowsiness: A study reported drowsiness in 1 out of 12 breastfeeding infants whose mothers had diphenhydramine dosage.
 The side effects were not serious.
-Nevertheless, you must observe the baby for the signs of drowsiness, since diphenhydramine is known to induce sleep (6).
+Nevertheless, you must observe the baby for signs of drowsiness, since diphenhydramine is known to induce sleep (6).

 Always consult your doctor before having any medicine during lactation, keeping in mind the health of the baby.
 Compounds found in Benadryl could react with some other medication that you are on.